allegro/allegro.tech/_posts/2018-04-26-From-Java-to-Kotlin-and-Back-Again.md

 println (a?.length ?: 0)    // fine, prints 0
 ```

-Once you have these two kind of types, non-nullable `T` and nullable `T?`,
+Once you have these this two kind of types, non-nullable `T` and nullable `T?`,
 you can forget about the most common exception in Java &mdash; NullPointerException.
 Really?
 Unfortunately, it’s not that simple.

 Things get nasty when your Kotlin code has to get along with Java code
-(libraries are written in Java so it happens pretty often I guess).
+(libraries are written in Java, so it happens pretty often I guess).
 Then, the third kind of type jumps in &mdash; `T!`.
-It’s called platform type and somehow it means `T` or `T?`.
+It’s called platform type, and somehow it means `T` or `T?`.
 Or if we want to be precise, `T!` means `T` with undefined nullability.
 This weird type can’t be denoted in Kotlin, it can be only inferred from Java types.
 `T!` can mislead you because it’s relaxed about nulls and disables the Kotlin’s null-safety net.